Answers to commonly asked questions about the ATLM cruises...

 Is there a bathroom?

 A “head,” the nautical name for a bathroom, is present on the boat.
+Privacy for the head is a curtain that can encompass any size wheelchair.
 The Jo-Ann M’s head is a brand new, wheelchair accessible standard toilet that a person might find in their home.
 While the head is available, it is meant for people who really find they have a need to use the facilities.
 Please be sure to use a restroom prior to boarding the vessel.

 How loud will it be?